Jacques de Bourbon -13th March 1355

 ‘Good.
 One of the King’s Garde Ecosse will be your contact, John Stuart is his name.
 You will find him at the Dominican Office of the Holy Inquisition in Pamiers.
 Pamiers is close to Foix, where we believe Ximene Trencavel is currently living with her uncle.
 Stuart may be useful to you.’

 ‘Foix?
-I have heard the Chateau has never been captured.
+I have heard the chateau has never been captured.
 How will I get to her if she’s there?’

 ‘Someone with your skills will find a way.
 However, another piece of information for you.
 Only a few months ago we were hoping that the Trencavel girl would marry Louis of Anjou, King John’s son.’

 ‘Probably not.
-Lois refused to go there.’
+Louis refused to go there.’

 ‘For where, then?’